daos-stack/daos/docs/admin/pool_operations.md

 An engine detected as dead by the SWIM monitoring protocol will, by default, be automatically excluded from all the pools using this engine.
-The engine will thus not only be marked as excluded by the system (i.e. in `dmg system query`), but also reported as disabled in the pool query output (i.e. `dmg pool query`) for all the impacted pools.
+The engine will thus not only be marked as excluded by the system (i.e., in `dmg system query`), but also reported as disabled in the pool query output (i.e., `dmg pool query`) for all the impacted pools.

-Upon exclusion, the collective rebuild process (i.e. also called self-healing) will be automatically triggered to restore data redundancy on the surviving engine.
+Upon exclusion, the collective rebuild process (i.e., also called self-healing) will be automatically triggered to restore data redundancy on the surviving engine.